gro-ove/js-ext/README.md

 ### What this is

 This is a another preprocessor for JavaScript.
-Based on [Esprima](https://github.com/ariya/esprima) (awesome parser) and using [UglifyJS2](https://github.com/mishoo/UglifyJS2) to compress result.
+Based on [Esprima](https://github.com/ariya/esprima) and using [UglifyJS2](https://github.com/mishoo/UglifyJS2) to compress result.

 ### Project status